 Why study this course

-Our students have one of the best employability records amongst the UK dental schools, in 2017, 100% of our undergraduate students secured a UK Dental Foundation Training (DFT) placement.
+We have high employment rates with 100% of our undergraduate students secured a UK Dental Foundation Training (DFT) placement.

-AAA gan gynnwys naill ai dim pynciau gwyddoniaeth neu uchafswm o un pwnc gwyddoniaeth (Bioleg, Cemeg neu Ffiseg).
+AAA gan gynnwys naill ai dim pynciau gwyddoniaeth neu uchafswm o un pwnc gwyddoniaeth o Fioleg neu Gemeg.
 Bydd angen i chi basio elfen ymarferol wyddoniaeth y Safon Uwch os yw hyn yn rhan o'ch rhaglen astudio.
 Os ydych chi'n ymgeisydd graddedig, mae'n rhaid eich bod chi wedi cwblhau'ch gradd neu fod ym mlwyddyn olaf eich gradd gyfredol.
 Disgwylir i chi feddu ar, neu gyflawni, o leiaf 2: 1 a chwrdd â'r gofynion mynediad lleiaf ar gyfer Lefel 2 a 3 (TGAU a Safon Uwch neu gyfwerth).

 The Welsh Baccalaureate Advanced Skills Challenge Certificate will be accepted in lieu of one A-Level (at the grades listed above), excluding any specified subjects.